Western Washinton Wine FAQs

 How long have there been wineries and cideries on the North Olympic Peninsula of Washington?

 We have been here for decades, making our area one of the oldest winery regions in the State.
 Names now legendary in Washington wine history, like Romeo Conca and Gene Neuharth, followed their passion and pioneering spirit to locate their wineries here in Western Washington.
 Today, there are seven of us with more in the planning stages.
 Wineries as unique as our Peninsula, and as awarded as any in the Northwest, are here for your exploration and enjoyment.

 Where do the grapes come from?

 Grapes are both grown locally and brought in from Eastern Washington vineyards.
-We remind our visitors that "Washington Wine Country" is where the wine is made and not just where the grapes are grown.
-More Washington vineyards are now popping up on the Olympic Peninsula and we are looking forward to these sources playing a larger role in our wineries.
-The frontier spirit of Romeo and Gene lives on!
+We remind our visitors that "Washington Wine Country" is where the wine is made and not just where the grapes are grown, and many of the apples used to make cider are locally grown on the Peninsula.
+More Washington vineyards and cideries are now popping up on the Olympic Peninsula and we are looking forward to these sources playing a larger role in our wineries.

 Isn't it unusual to have wineries on the North Olympic Peninsula?